rschristopher/rschristopher.github.io/src/saving/index.md

 1. No one else could ever know the seed phrase

-Knowing how to fulfill the above is at the heart of how to custody Bitcoin.
+Knowing how to fulfill the above is at the heart of how to save in Bitcoin.

-## Self Custody
+## Self Custody (Self Sovereignty)

 To *self custody* means you personally secure your seed phrase and manage your own keys.